vramana/blog/content/posts/barrel_files_slow_build.md

 ✓ 1188 modules transformed.
 ```

 The build time was down to 8 seconds.
-Hopefully once Vite team releases rolldown, it will be ever faster.
+Hopefully, once Vite team releases rolldown, it will be ever faster.

 ## Conclusion